 Glass shower doors and enclosures can be built from glass of varying thicknesses, although this is somewhat determined by whether it is a frameless, semi-frameless, or framed unit.
 The thickest glass is also known as “heavy glass,” and this is used on all frameless and some semi-frameless units.

 Thinner glass can be used when the unit is framed because the frame both adds structural support and safeguards the vulnerable edges and corners of the tempered glass.
-The appeal of thinner glass is that it is significantly more cost effective.
-However, this has not dampened many homeowners’ enthusiasm for frameless units in spite of the heftier price tag.

-Within the realm of tempered shower glass, modern homeowners can also choose from among various looks and textures.
+Within the realm of tempered shower glass, modern homeowners can also choose from various looks and textures.
 Simple clear glass is actually a very hot item today, but alternatives include:

 Privacy glass that obscures visibility by means of frosting or heavy texturing is popular for bathrooms shared by siblings and other high traffic restrooms.